polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 For help with installation of the Azure Stack Hub Development Kit, review the following article: <https://azure.microsoft.com/en-us/overview/azure-stack/development-kit>.

-### Task 1: Provision an Azure VM to Host the Azure Stack Hub Development Kit
+### Task 1: Provision an Azure VM to host the Azure Stack Hub Development Kit

 In this task, you will provision an Azure VM that will host the Azure Stack Development Kit deployment